 Does a payment processor or gateway collect taxes?

 In most cases, no—you as the merchant are responsible for collecting and remitting taxes like VAT, GST, or sales tax.
 The exception is when you use a provider that acts as Merchant of Record.
-For example, with Whop Payments, Whop is the Merchant of Record, so taxes, compliance, and remittance are handled automatically.
+For example, with Whop, Whop is the Merchant of Record, so taxes, compliance, and remittance are handled automatically.